Water-Based Hockey Pitches – Bournbrook, University of Birmingham

-McArdle Sport Tec were elated to build a prestigious 3-million-pound sports project at Bournbrook pitches, after partners, TigerTurf won a competitive tendering process.
+Accredited FIH Field Builders McArdle Sport Tec, were ecstatic to build a prestigious 3-million-pound sports project at Bournbrook pitches, after partners, TigerTurf won a competitive tendering process.

 The Bournbrook redevelopment has since been selected to host the hockey competition phase for the 2022 Commonwealth Games.
 The water-based hockey pitches will accommodate temporary seating for visitors watching the live games being held from the 27th July until 7th August.

 TigerTurf’s FIH Quality Wett Pro carpet was installed in reflex blue with red surrounds; these iconic colours were selected to align with the 2016 Rio Olympic pitch and also reflect the colours within the University crest.

 The water-based hockey pitches took a total of 20 weeks to complete and were built to meet FIH Global standards, a specification by The Federation Internationale de Hockey; which classifies the facilities to hold international and top level national competitions.
 Currently there are only 19 other pitches in the United Kingdom which meet the same stringent criterion.

 In addition to the two water-based hockey pitches, a full size 3G artificial football and rugby pitch using TigerTurf’s Rugby

 360 carpet was completed in October 2017 to meet World Rugby Reg 22 and FIFA Quality standards, and work is on-going to complete ten tennis/netball courts with 106 new parking spaces.